 Running USA is a not-for-profit organization devoted to improving the status and experience of distance running and racing in the U.S. through collective marketing and promotions, information and communications within the industry and to national media, services to events and industry members, and the development of American world class stars.

-JUST RUN is a program of the Big Sur International Marathon, whose mission includes serving the community by producing world class events that raise funds to contribution to local charities, and promoting health and fitness.
+JUST RUN is a program of the Big Sur Marathon Foundation, whose mission includes serving the community by producing world class events that raise funds to contribution to local charities, and promoting health and fitness.